CADmium-Co/CADmium/README.md

   - [ ] Bind (l) to line and (c) to circle and (r) to rectangle
   - [x] Allow snapping to Origin
   - [x] Adjust point snapping to be zoom invariant
-  - [ ] Faster way to select lots of lines/arcs/circles
+  - [ ] Faster way to delete lots of lines/arcs/circles
   - [x] Show line/circle/arc previews before committing to them
   - [ ] Ability to create and modify constraints
   - [ ] Automatic solving of constraints (hide the step/solve buttons)